 Turkish has been written since 1928 using the Latin alphabet which replaced the Arabic alphabet used by Ottoman Turks.

 The Latin alphabet has 29 characters including 8 vowels a,e,ı,i,o,ö,u,ü and 21 consonants b,c,ç,d,f,g,ğ,h,j,k,l,m,n,p,r,s,ş,t,v,y,z.

-The Turkish vowel system based on the oppositions of front vs. back, high vs. low and unrounded vs. rounded.
+The Turkish vowel system is based on the oppositions of front vs. back, high vs. low and unrounded vs. rounded sounds.
 Officially standard Turkish has a total of eight vowels, four of which are back (a, ı, o, u) and four of which are front (e, i, ö, ü); four are unrounded (a,e, ı,i) and four are rounded (o,ö,u ü); and four are high (ı,i,u,ü) and four are low (a,e,o,ö).
-Turkish has a strong tendency for vowel harmony, with syllables within a word usually sharing front or back harmony; the last syllable governs from or bak forms of suffixes.
-Most suffixes are alternative forms based on the stem, as in çocuk (stem)-lar (suffix), çilek(stem)-ler(suffix).
+Turkish has a strong tendency for vowel harmony, with syllables within a word usually sharing front or back harmony; the last syllable governs the quality of sounds in the following suffixes.
+Most suffixes are alternative forms based on the last syllable of the stem, as in çocuk (stem)-lar (suffix), çilek(stem)-ler(suffix).